When it comes to plant-based hamburgers, which is healthier: Beyond vs Impossible? We break down the ins and outs of each burger.

 Probably like many plant-based foodies, I can tell you exactly when and where I was when I tried my first Beyond Burger.

-It was many winters ago, and my fiancé (my then boyfriend) and I were visiting Chicago.
+It was many winters ago, and my husband (my then boyfriend) and I were visiting Chicago.
 This was about a month before we got engaged.

 The restaurant we lunched at had the plant-based burger on the menu, and I knew I had to give it a try.
 It really did look like a “real” burger!

 And it’s not as if I ate enough beef burgers in my pre-pescatarian days to remember the taste.
 But the red “juice” and umami taste made the experience seem pretty darn authentic.

 Newer plant-based hamburgers, including the Beyond Burger and Impossible Burger, are gaining pretty huge traction.

 But are these protein-packed patties good for you?
 And which is healthier: Beyond vs Impossible?
 And are the burgers really the best protein for vegetarians?

 Are plant-based burgers processed?